mixelpixel/lswebhomework3/README.md

 ```

-My name is:
+My name is: Patrick, a.k.a. "mixelpix"

-I like to:
+I like to: study analytical philosophy and play the bass guitar.

-I'm learning:
+I'm learning: all sortsa good stuff!

 ```